 With the creation of Loyola’s new Office of Title IX, Compliance, and Assessment, the Title IX coordinator role and the ADA/504 role are now part of my position.

 As the full-time Title IX coordinator, I now oversee Loyola's Title IX team, which includes Title IX deputies and Title IX intake officers.

-- Title IX deputy for faculty, administrators, and staff: Karen Feeley, director for employee engagement in human resources, continues to serve in this role, providing supportive measures and coordinating investigations and adjudication of sexual and gender-based misconduct incidents for faculty, staff, and administrators.
+- Title IX deputy for faculty, administrators, and staff: Kathleen Parnell, Associate Vice President for Human Resources, serves in this role, providing supportive measures and coordinating investigations and adjudication of sexual and gender-based misconduct incidents for faculty, staff, and administrators.